docker/docs/docker-hub/onboard-business.md

 Before you start to on board your organization, you must have a Docker Business subscription.
 [Get in touch with us](https://www.docker.com/pricing/contact-sales/) if you haven't subscribed to Docker Business yet.

-## Step 1: Identify your Docker users
+## Step 1: Identify your Docker users and their Docker accounts

 To begin, you should identify which users you will need to add to your Docker Business organization.

-Later on, in [Step 7: Enforce sign in for Docker Desktop](#step-7-enforce-sign-in-for-docker-desktop), you can enforce sign in and prevent unidentified users, who were not added to your Docker organization, from signing in to Docker Desktop on your organization's computers.
+Identifying your users is important because later on, in [Step 7: Enforce sign in for Docker Desktop](#step-7-enforce-sign-in-for-docker-desktop), you can enforce sign in and prevent unidentified users, who were not added to your Docker organization, from signing in to Docker Desktop on your organization's computers.

 > **Note**
 >
 > If you will use Docker Single Sign-on (SSO), users from your IdP are automatically provisioned in your organization when they sign in.
 You can identify which users have signed in to Docker Hub by viewing your organization's members in Docker Hub.
 You can also perform the steps below to identify users before you configure SSO.

+1. Identify the Docker users in your organization.
-If your organization uses device management software, like MDM or JAMF, then you may use the device management software to help identify users that already have Docker Desktop installed.
+   * If your organization uses device management software, like MDM or JAMF, you may use the device management software to help identify users that already have Docker Desktop installed.
 See your device management software's documentation for details.

-To identify users without using device management software:
+   * If your organization does not use device management software, you may survey your users.

-1. Instruct all your Docker users in your organization to update their existing Docker account's email address to an address that's in your organization's domain, or to create a new account using an email address in your organization's domain.
+2. Instruct all your Docker users in your organization to update their existing Docker account's email address to an address that's in your organization's domain, or to create a new account using an email address in your organization's domain.
    * To update an account's email address, instruct your users to sign in to [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"}, go to [Account Settings](https://hub.docker.com/settings/general){: target="_blank" rel="noopener" class="_"}, and update the email address to their email address in your organization's domain.
-   * To create a new account, instruct your users to go to [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"} and register account using their email address in your organization's domain.
+   * To create a new account, instruct your users to go [sign up](https://hub.docker.com/signup){: target="_blank" rel="noopener" class="_"} using their email address in your organization's domain.
-2. Ask your Docker sales representative to provide a list of Docker accounts that use an email address in your organization's domain.
+3. Ask your Docker sales representative to provide a list of Docker accounts that use an email address in your organization's domain.

 ## Step 2: Create your organization